tivac/modular-css/docs/rollup.md

 # Rollup

-`modular-css/rollup` provides a rollup build plugin you can use to transform imported `.css` files into lookup objects.
+`modular-css-rollup` provides a rollup build plugin you can use to transform imported `.css` files into lookup objects.

 ## Options